home / mcp / n8n-mcp server

 n8n_delete_workflow

-Delete workflows from n8n.
+Delete workflows from your n8n instance.

 n8n_validate_workflow

-Validate a workflow in n8n by its ID.
+Validate a workflow inside n8n after changes.

 n8n_autofix_workflow

-Automatically fix common workflow errors in n8n.
+Automatically fix common workflow issues.